NahuatlC137/PracticalTechStudios/_real_estate/2018-12-30-V2-lessons-learned.md

 ---
 classes: wide
 layout: posts
+gallery:
+    image_path: /assets/images/checking_sample.png
+    alt: "placeholder image 1"
+    title: "Image 1 title caption"
+    image_path: /assets/images/Clean_Garage.JPG
+    alt: "placeholder image 2"
+    title: "Image 2 title caption"
 ---

 Shoulda, Woulda, Coulda...

 In great part, my efforts at anything I do apart from my job is to get a better understanding of life and to nurture my endless pursuit of knowledge, both daunting and joyful efforts.

-**Accounting** -- I knew accounting was important but there are characteristics of accounting which go unappreciated until you actually begin accounting for your project.
+**Accounting** -- I knew accounting was important but there are characteristics of accounting which go unappreciated until you implement it in your project.
 I didn't record much for this project but I have some numbers I can work with.

 1. Sum of Contractor expenses -  $6,800
 2. Heating and Air -        $5,100
-3. Fridge and Stove -               $1,100
+3. Fridge and Stove -$1,100
-4. Hardware store purchases -       $5,000
+4. Hardware store purchases -$5,000
-5. Miscellaneous -                  $2,000
+5. Miscellaneous -$2,000

 Total Invested: **$20,000**